CYBERSECURITY ANALYST (2023 Guide)

-This type of attack involves a cybercriminal intercepting a communication between two parties.
+This type of attack involves a cybercriminal intercepting communication between two parties.
 The criminal eavesdrops on the conversation and impersonates one or both parties in order to control information or steal data.

-In this attack, cybercriminals overwhelm and exhaust network and servers with traffic in an attempt to shut down or disrupt the availability of services.
+In this attack, cyber criminals overwhelm and exhaust network and servers with traffic in an attempt to shut down or disrupt the availability of services.
 The resources are then unavailable or inaccessible for legitimate users.

 An SQL, or Structured Language Query, injection happens when malicious SQL code is inserted into an application’s database through an SQL statement, allowing attackers to view sensitive data.

-There are five main types of cybersecurity: critical infrastructure security, mobile and application security, network security, cloud security, and internet-of-things security.
+There are five main types of cybersecurity:

-Mobile and Application Security
+Mobile and application security

-What Is Cyberwar?
+What is Cyberwar?

 Cyberwar, or cyberwarfare, is the act of a nation-state attacking another nation’s computer systems in order to wreak damage or destruction.
-These digital attacks are usually made against government and military networks in order to cause real world, physical impact.
+These digital attacks are usually made against government and military networks in order to cause real-world, physical impact.